ValentinETHZ/FoDS_G05_CvD/README.md

 - The dataset (`2025_cardio_train.csv`) is included in the `data/` folder.
 It contains patient information such as age, blood pressure, cholesterol levels, and more.
 - The `main.py` script integrates all models and compares their performance.
 - Each model is implemented in the `models/` folder as a separate Python file.
-- The script outputs accuracy scores, confusion matrices, and plots for each model.
+- The script outputs evaluation results and plots for each model.
 - You can adjust hyperparameters for each model in their respective scripts (e.g., `RandomForest.py`, `KNN.py`).

 ### Evaluation Metrics
-We evaluate models using AUC, accuracy, precision, recall, F1 score, and confusion matrices to provide a comprehensive assessment of predictive performance.
+The models are evaluated using AUC, accuracy, precision, recall and F1 score, to provide a comprehensive assessment of predictive performance.

 ### Reproducibility
 The script saves model results to `output/results.pkl` after the first run.
 On subsequent runs, results are loaded from this file for fast plotting and analysis.
 To rerun all models and feature importance analysis, delete `output/results.pkl` and run `python main.py` again.